noodlecollie/v2mp/docs/V2MP.md

 ## Device Ports

 V2MP programs can communicate with other devices in the system using device ports.
 These are identified using a 16-bit address and numbered starting from `0`.
-Port `0` is the supervisor port, and is always attached to the supervisor device; other ports may or may not be attached to devices.
+Port `0` is the supervisor request port, and is always attached to the supervisor device; other ports may or may not be attached to devices.

 ### Mailboxes